-This component of the regional programme contributed mainly to mainstreaming gender.
+This component of the regional programme contributed mainly to increasing gender equality results of UNDP's work in various practice areas.
 Several important gender-related knowledge products were developed.
-Regional programme contributions in this area were most significant inside UNDP and complemented the activities of the country offices.
+Regional programme contributions in this area were most significant in strengthened gender mainstreaming capacity of UNDP and complemented the activities of the country offices.
 The regional programme facilitated creation of a vibrant community of gender practitioners in the region and developed and maintained an information-rich website on gender issues.
-There are new partnership opportunities with UN Women in which UNDP gender mainstreaming experience and gender expertise might be welcomed and appreciated.
+There are new partnership opportunities with UN Women in which UNDP gender mainstreaming experience and gender expertise would be complementary.